- 7,164 Hungry People Fed Last Year.

 Food was distributed at first in filled bags, but then services changed to a “client choice pantry” where the client could shop for their own needed food and items.

-Vouchers were given to clients to shop in the Resale Shop for clothing and household items they needed.
+Vouchers were given to clients to shop in the Thrift Store for clothing and household items they needed.

 Seasonal programs were established from the beginning, e.g. Christmas/Holiday Meals, Easter Meals, Back to School, and Thanksgiving Meals and have continued through the years.